Skip Navigation

 “Every patient is different.
 Every aorta is different.
 The risk factors and complications with every aorta are different,” Dr. Giuseffi said.
 “Within our group, we’ll be able to address all of our patients’ issues individually.”

-Wellstar’s approach to aortic care brings together experts from multiple specialties, allowing patients to have all their questions answered and get multiple perspectives.
+Our approach to aortic care brings together experts from multiple specialties, allowing patients to have all their questions answered and get multiple perspectives.

-“All patients with aortic diseases being cared for at Wellstar will benefit long-term through the program’s unique collaboration of health care practitioners from cardiology, cardiac surgery and vascular surgery all working together to ensure the best possible care and outcomes for patients with these complex heart conditions,” said Vascular Surgeon Dr. Michael Corey.
+“All patients with aortic diseases being cared for at Wellstar will benefit long-term through the program’s unique collaboration of healthcare practitioners from cardiology, cardiac surgery and vascular surgery all working together to ensure the best possible care and outcomes for patients with these complex heart conditions,” said Vascular Surgeon Dr. Michael Corey.

 Managing aortic emergencies